 I have learned to find other methods of building on the same skills as long as I’m clear on the goals.

-I then asked myself how else I can work on strengthening my son’s hands and improve his eye-hand coordination.
+I then asked myself how else I could work on strengthening my son’s hands and improving his eye-hand coordination.
 How else can I help him build his imagination and work on communication skills?
 There is no one answer to working on these skills.
-Playdough does not have to be the only solution just because everyone else uses it.
+Playdough does not have to be the only solution.

 There are many ways to read or write or draw or paint.
 Therein lies the beauty of homeschooling.
-It allows you to hone into the right way for your child — something schools don’t have the luxury to do.
+It allows you to hone into the best way for your child —something schools don’t have the luxury to do.

 Questions to ask yourself when deciding between remediating and allowing your child to be: